reactive-python/reactpy/docs/source/core-concepts.rst

 .. note::

     Don't worry about the format of the layout event's ``target``.
-Its an internal detail of the layout's implementation that is neither neccessary to understanding how things work, nor is it part of the interface clients should rely on.
+Its an internal detail of the layout's implementation that is neither necessary to understanding how things work, nor is it part of the interface clients should rely on.